Skip to contents

 Model selection

-• countGLM(formula, data, ziformula) — Fits all four families, selects the best by AIC, and returns a plain-language recommendation informed by the Pearson dispersion ratio and observed vs. expected zero counts.
+• countGLM(formula, data, ziformula, decide = "BIC") — Fits all six families, selects the best by the criterion in decide ("BIC", "AIC", "LogLik", or "McFadden"), and returns a plain-language recommendation informed by the Pearson dispersion ratio and observed vs. expected zero counts.
+Each zero-inflated counterpart (Poisson, Negative Binomial, Tweedie) is fitted only when DHARMa detects significant zero-inflation in its base model.

 Condition checking